nclaeys/fluent-bit-go-azure/README.md

 ```

 ## Testing your logs endpoint
+For this test scripts, you need to have Golang installed [Go](https://go.dev/doc/install)

 Note: Make sure your user, AAD application or service principal, which you will use to send logs, has the role `Monitor metrics publisher` attached with scope the data collection endpoint.
 For this you cannot use the managed identity just created, as that only works on Azure resources.